Sebastian Coe

 Following Coe's retirement from athletics, he was a Conservative member of parliament from 1992 to 1997 for Falmouth and Camborne in Cornwall, and became a Life Peer on 16 May 2000.

-He headed the successful London 2012 Olympic bid for the 2012 Summer Olympics and became chairman of the London Organising Committee for the Olympic Games.
+Coe headed the successful London 2012 Olympic bid for the 2012 Summer Olympics and became chairman of the London Organising Committee for the Olympic Games.
 In 2007, he was elected a vice-president of the International Association of Athletics Federations (IAAF), and re-elected for another four-year term in 2011.
 In August 2015, he was elected president of the IAAF.

-In 2012, Coe was appointed Pro-Chancellor of Loughborough University where he had been an undergraduate, and he is also a member of the university's governing body.
+In 2012, Coe was appointed Pro-Chancellor of Loughborough University where he had been an undergraduate.
+Subsequently, in 2017, he was appointed as Chancellor.
+He is also a member of Loughborough University's governing body.
 He was one of 24 athletes inducted as inaugural members of the IAAF Hall of Fame.
 In November 2012, he was appointed chairman of the British Olympic Association.
 Coe was presented with the Lifetime Achievement award at the BBC Sports Personality of the Year in December 2012.

+At the 2024 Millrose Games, Coe was awarded The Armory's Presidents Award.

 Early life and education

 Coe was born on 29 September 1956 at Queen Charlotte's and Chelsea Hospital, Hammersmith, London.
-His father was athletics coach Peter Coe and his mother, Tina Angela Lal, was of half Indian descent, born to a Punjabi father, Sardari Lal Malhotra, and an English/Irish mother (née Swan).
+His father was athletics coach Peter Coe and his mother, Tina Angela Lal, was of half Indian descent, born to a Punjabi father, Sardari Lal Malhotra, and an English/Irish mother, Vera (née Swan).

 When he was less than a year old, Coe and his family moved to Warwickshire, where he later attended Bridgetown Primary School and Hugh Clopton Secondary School in Stratford-upon-Avon.
 The family then moved to Sheffield where he attended Tapton School, a secondary modern school, at Crosspool which became a comprehensive school while he was there and Abbeydale Grange School.
 He joined Hallamshire Harriers at the age of 12, and soon became a middle-distance specialist, having been inspired by David Jackson, a geography teacher at Tapton School who had been a cross-country runner.
-Coe was coached by his own father and represented Loughborough University and later Enfield and Haringey Athletic Club when not competing for his country.
+Coe was coached by his own father and represented Loughborough University and later Haringey AC, now Enfield and Haringey Athletic Club when not competing for his country.

-Coe studied Economics and Social History at Loughborough University and won his first major race in 1977—an 800 metres event at the European indoor championships in San Sebastián, Spain.
-At Loughborough University he met an athletics coach, George Gandy, who developed "revolutionary" conditioning exercises to improve Coe's running.
+Coe studied Economics and Social History at Loughborough University, where he met George Gandy, the university's strength and conditioning coach, whose already well-established exercises for Loughborough Students RUFC strengthened and conditioned Coe.
+Coe won his first major race at the 1977 European indoor championships 800 metres in San Sebastián, Spain.

 His mother, Tina Angela Lal, died in London, in 2005, aged 75.
 His father, Peter Coe, died on 9 August 2008, aged 88, while Coe was visiting Beijing.